thanhthanhthile/advanced-computer-vision/README.md

 # Introduce

-This is a repo for noting and submitting all my work in CS331 Advanced Computer Vision
+This is a repo for noting and submitting all my work in Advanced Computer Vision - CS331 UIT

 # Exercise 1 - Gradient Desent